The best headphones: Jump Menu

 How we test headphones

-At T3 how we test our headphones is beautifully simple.
-We listen to them.
-A lot.
-And not just sitting in the office or in a quiet room.
-Out in the street.
+At T3 how we test our headphones is beautifully simple: We listen to them a whole lot.
+And not just when sitting in a quiet room.
+We do it out in the street.
 On public transport.
 On planes.
-Out shopping.
-The only way to test active noise cancelling is to find as many things to cancel as possible to make sure we can still hear the Encanto soundtrack.
+When out shopping.
+That way we can judge seal and active noise-cancelling (ANC) where applicable.

 How to choose